 Civil harassment restraining orders – these types of orders are the “catchall” and should be requested when other types of restraining order requests are not appropriate.
 If another type of restraining order should be filed, however, a civil harassment restraining order can be rejected by court.
 It is always the best course of action to hire an experienced restraining order attorney to assist you in determining which type of restraining order to file.
 Civil harassment is, “unlawful violence, a credible threat of violence, or a knowing and willful course of conduct directed at a specific person that seriously alarms, annoys, or harasses the person, and that serves no legitimate purpose.”
 If actual violence is alleged in a civil harassment restraining order, the Los Angeles County Sheriff’s Department can serve the temporary restraining order, notice of the permanent restraining order hearing, and other intitial documents on the respondent at no cost (request a fee waiver).

 Elder abuse restraining orders – these types of orders can be filed by or on behalf of any person who is 65 years old or older or by or on behalf of any adult who has certain mental disabilities or physical disabilities that prevent them from being able to engage in normal activities to protect themselves.
+This type of order is unique in that it can be requested by an individual on behalf of another adult (workplace violence orders can be requested on behalf of another adult, however, they are requested by a corporation or organization).
+Other types of orders can request additional persons be protected, including children and adults.
+However, these types of orders do not list those additional protected people as petitioners, which an elder abuse restraining order does.
 If an elder abuse restraining order request is granted, it can be renewed for up to five years upon application without a new showing of inappropriate conduct by the respondent.

 Domestic violence restraining orders – these orders can be filed by anyone who has been subjected to violence by a spouse, domestic partner, ex-spouse, spouse during separating, former individuals who have dated, individuals currently dating, parents of the same child, a parent, sibling, grandparent (including in-laws), and grandchild (including in-laws) and can be issued for up to five years.
-An extension upon application, even absent a showing of continuing domestic violence or other inappropriate conduct by the petitioner is possible.
+If a domestic violence restraining order is the proper type of order because of a qualifying relationship and a different type of order is requested in error, the process may need to be started again from the beginning.
+Therefore, it is critical to file the proper type of order – a task made much easier when the assistance of an experienced restraining order attorney is present, An extension upon application, even absent a showing of continuing domestic violence or other inappropriate conduct by the petitioner is possible.
 Because Chatsworth Courthouse is located in Los Angeles County, domestic violence can be served by the Los Angeles County Sheriff’s Department at no cost, unlike some other kinds of restraining orders.
 Be sure to request a fee waiver for this type of restraining order if you choose to have the sheriff serve it for you instead of a private party or process server (a temporary restraining order or notice of a restraining order hearing cannot be filed by the petitioner or any other person seeking protection).

 Workplace violence restraining order – these types of restraining orders can only be requested by an employer on behalf of an employee.
 They cannot be fled by an employee of a business against another employee; those individuals should file a civil harassment restraining order.
 A workplace violence restraining order request can be renewed for up to three years upon request without a showing of continuing inappropriate conduct by the respondent.